pmem/llpl/README.md

    ```

 ## CONTRIBUTING ##
 Thanks for your interest!
-Right now, substantial architectural changes are still happening in the
+Right now, architectural changes are still happening in the
 project.
 This makes it difficult to contribute code and difficult to effectively process pull
 requests.
-We expect these changes to settle out around December of this year and we look forward to
+We expect these changes to settle out around March of this year and we look forward to
 code contributions once this happens.
 We will update this README then.

-In the meantime, we would love to hear your comments and suggestions via the contacts listed below.
+In the meantime, we would love to hear your comments and suggestions via the github issues feature.

 ## Contacts ##
 For more information on this library, contact Olasoji Denloye (olasoji.denloye@intel.com) or Steve Dohrmann